 The Real ID Act was established as a security measure and governs the issuance of driver’s licenses and other identification cards in compliance with the law’s minimum standards.

 If your license is Real ID compliant, you would be allowed entry into Federal facilities, nuclear power plants, and commercial aircraft by showing your driver’s license.
 New York is a Real ID compliant state.

 Motorists in New York can get three types of driver’s license – Standard, Enhanced, and Real ID.

 Important Note: Your standard license wouldn’t be accepted as proof of identification for travel by air or entry into federal buildings after October 1, 2020.
 If you wish to use your driver’s license for those purposes after the above-mentioned date, you would have to apply for a Real ID compliant license.

-In case you want to know more about Real ID, you can watch this short video from the New York Department of Motor Vehicles (DMV).
+In case you want to know more about Real ID, you can watch this short video on the matter.

 In New York, owning a motor vehicle without insurance is undoubtedly unsafe, and it can lead to hefty fines along with license revocation.